Brussels and the European Union: Commission buildings

-The most iconic structure is the Berlaymont building, the primary seat of the commission.
+The most iconic structure is the Berlaymont building, the primary seat of the Commission.
 It was the first building to be constructed for the Community, originally built in the 1960s.
 It was designed by Lucien De Vestel, Jean Gilson, André Polak and Jean Polak and paid for by the Belgian Government (who could occupy it if the Commission left Brussels).
 It was inspired by the UNESCO headquarters building in Paris, designed as a four-pointed star on supporting columns, and at the time an ambitious design.

 Originally built with flock asbestos, the building was renovated in the 1990s to remove it and renovate the ageing building to cope with enlargement.
 After a period of exile in the Breydel building on the Avenue d'Auderghem, the Commission reoccupied the Berlaymont from 2005 and bought the building for €550 million.

-The president of the Commission occupies the largest office, near the commission's meeting room on the top (13th) floor.
+The president of the Commission occupies the largest office, near the Commission's meeting room on the top (13th) floor.
 Although the main Commission building, it houses only 2,000 out of the 20,000 Commission officials based in Brussels.
-In addition to the Commissioners and their cabinets, the Berlaymont also houses the commission's Secretariat-General and Legal Service.
+In addition to the Commissioners and their cabinets, the Berlaymont also houses the Commission's Secretariat-General and Legal Service.
 Across the quarter the Commission occupies 865000 m2 in 61 buildings with the Berlaymont and Charlemagne buildings the only ones over 50000 m2.

 Councils buildings

-Across the Rue de la Loi from the Berlayont is the Europa building, which the Council of the European Union and the European Council have used as their headquarters since the beginning of 2017.
+Across the Rue de la Loi from the Berlaymont is the Europa building, which the Council of the European Union and the European Council have used as their headquarters since the beginning of 2017.
 Their former home in the adjacent Justus Lipsius building is still used for low-level meetings and to house the Council's Secretariat, which has been located in Brussels' city centre and the Charlemagne building during the course of its history.
-The renovation and construction of the new Council building was intended to change the image the European Quarter, and was designed by the architect Philippe Samyn to be a "feminine" and "jazzy" building to contrast with the hard, more "masculine" architecture of other EU buildings.
+The renovation and construction of the new Council building was intended to change the image of the European Quarter, and was designed by the architect Philippe Samyn to be a "feminine" and "jazzy" building to contrast with the hard, more "masculine" architecture of other EU buildings.
 The building features a "lantern shaped" structure surrounded by a glass atrium made up of recycled windows from across Europe, intended to appear "united from afar but showing their diversity up close."